mheidinger/BetterMoodle/README.md

 # BetterMoodle
-Sets a custom theme for the moodle of the DHBW Karlsruhe
+Sets a custom theme for the moodle of the DHBW